Owez/tinydb/README.md

 # TinyDB

-**Note: This project is not affiliated with the python [tinydb](https://tinydb.readthedocs.io/en/latest/), accidental naming error from when this project was started.
+**Note: This project is not affiliated with the Python [TinyDB](https://tinydb.readthedocs.io/en/latest/), accidental naming error from when this project was started.
 See [renaming](https://github.com/scOwez/tinydb/issues/3) for updates.**

 TinyDB or `tinydb` is a small-footprint, superfast database designed to be used in-memory and easily dumped/retrieved from a file when it's time to save. ✨